-Cody continues to maintain a passion for classical singing and performing opera, oratorio, and in recital.
-His singing career has taken him to opera companies and concert venues in New York, New Jersey, Illinois, Florida, Georgia, California, Washington, D.C., Texas, Italy, France, Austria, and the United Kingdom.
-Some of his stage credits include the roles of Arturo in the Donizetti masterpiece Lucia di Lamermoor, Ferrando in Mozart's Cosi fan tutte, Captian Macheath in Britten's The Beggar's Opera, Joe Brennan in the Florida premier performance of Richard Wargo's Ballymore, Tamino in Mozart's Die Zauberflöte, Belmonte in Mozart's Die Enfurüng aus dem Serail and the title roles in Massenet's Werther and Gounod's Romeo and Juliet.
+Cody continues to maintain a passion for the pedagogy of classical singing and performing opera, oratorio, and in recital.
+His singing career has traversed the stages of opera companies, concert venues, and sacred spaces in New York, New Jersey, Illinois, Florida, Georgia, California, Washington, D.C., Texas, Italy, France, Austria, and the United Kingdom.
+Renowned for his "sweet-toned lyric tenor," Cody's vocal prowess has garnered accolades and critical acclaim.
+For instance, the South Florida Classical Review lauds his performances as "touching and vocally thrilling."
+His various stage credits include the roles of Arturo in Donizetti's masterpiece Lucia di Lamermoor, Ferrando in Mozart's Cosi fan tutte, Captain Macheath in Britten's The Beggar's Opera, Joe Brennan in the Florida premiere performance of Richard Wargo's Ballymore, Tamino in Mozart's Die Zauberflöte, and Belmonte in Mozart's Die Enführung aus dem Serail and the title roles in Massenet's Werther and Gounod's Romeo and Juliet.

 Mr. Parrott holds a Master of Music degree in Vocal Performance and Pedagogy from the Frost School of Music at the University of Miami, and a Bachelor of Arts in Music with concentrations in Vocal Music and Music Education from the University of St. Thomas in Houston, TX.
-He has been a presenter with the Texas Choral Directors Association as well as a past Section Leader for the TMEA All-State Tenor/Bass Choir.
-Cody is an active participant, clinician, and adjudicator in state-wide UIL, TMEA, and TAPPS contests, and holds professional memberships with TMEA, TMAA, TCDA, the American Guild of Organists, and the National Association of Teachers of Singing.
+Cody is an active participant, clinician, and adjudicator in the Texas UIL, TMEA, and TAPPS contests, and holds professional memberships with TMEA, TMAA, ACDA, the American Guild of Organists, and the National Association of Teachers of Singing.